oasis-tcs/sarif-spec/sarif-2.2/prose/sarif-v2.2-editor-draft.md

 The text-related and binary-related properties in a `region` object **SHALL** be treated independently.
 That is, the value of a text-related property **SHALL NOT** be inferred from the value of any set of binary-related properties, and *vice versa*.

-> EXAMPLE: This example is based on the sample text file shown in NOTE 1 of [§3.30.2](#text-regions).
+> EXAMPLE 1: This example is based on the sample text file shown in NOTE 1 of [§3.30.2](#text-regions).
 It represents invalid SARIF because the text-related and binary-related properties are inconsistent.
 At first glance they appear to be consistent because the byte at offset 2 is indeed on line 1:
 >
 >     { "startLine": 1, "byteOffset": 2, "byteLength": 6 }
 >